arangodb/arangodb/Documentation/UserManual/Transactions.md

 access the collections declared in `collections`.

-When the code inside the `action` attribute is executed, the transaction is already started and all required locks are held by the transaction.
+When the code inside the `action` attribute is executed, the transaction is already started and all required locks have been acquired.
+When the code inside the `action` attribute finishes, the transaction will automatically commit.
-When the code inside the `action` attribute finishes, the transaction will either commit or rollback, depending on the return value of the function.
+There is no explicit commit command.

-If `true` is returned, the transaction will commit.
-If any other value is returned from the `action`, then the transaction will roll back.
-If an exception is thrown insdie the `action` code and is not caught, the transaction will also roll back.
+To make a transaction abort and roll back all changes, an exception needs to be thrown and not caught inside the transaction:

     TRANSACTION({
       collections: {